PayGov-Dev/PayGov-Embedded-API/API_DOCUMENTATION.md

 You must include the API password provided by PayGov.
 The code expects the field name `apipassword` (all lower-case).

 ### Implementation Note
-The examples in this repository are static HTML files with hardcoded credentials that users open directly from their desktop or file system.
+The examples in this repository are static HTML files with hardcoded credentials that users open directly.
 The `apipassword` is included directly in the HTML file.

 ### Test vs Production Credentials
 | Parameter | Description | Example Values |